 Simple Napa Cabbage

-1 head Napa Cabbage (I use freshly picked leaves as shown in the photo above)
+- 1 head Nappa Cabbage I use freshly picked leaves as shown in the photo above

-In hot wok or skillet, add oil.
+- In a hot wok or skillet, add oil.
 Add sliced onions, garlic and Napa cabbage stems.
 Cook till soft.

-Sprinkle with handful of parley or cilantro and dash of parmesan cheese if desired.
+- Sprinkle with handful of parley or cilantro and dash of parmesan cheese if desired.
+Enjoy!